Recent Advances in Epidemic Modeling: Non-Markov Stochastic Models and their Scaling Limits: Markov and ODE models

-\end{description} Note that, as is to be expected, those results give us information only in case $O$ (resp. $F$) does not contain the solution of \eqref{limitODE} starting from $x$.
+\end{itemize} Note that, as is to be expected, those results give us information only in case $O$ (resp. $F$) does not contain the solution of \eqref{limitODE} starting from $x$.

 Following the ideas of Freidlin and Wentzell, one can deduce from those two statements a rather precise statement about the time taken by the random perturbations to drive the process $Z^N$ to a disease free situation.
 Denote by $A$ the subset of points of $\R^d_+$ which are accessible by our system.
 Suppose that $I^N$ is the first component of $Z^N$.
 We are interested in the time needed for $Z^N(t)$ to reach the subset of $\R^d_+$ where its first component is $0$.
-Let us denote by $z^\ast\in A$ the endemic equilibrium, i.e., the point in $A$ such that $b(z^\ast)=0$ and $z^\ast_1>0$, which we assume to be unique.
-We now define the ``quasi--potential'' ($\bD_{T,A}$ stand for $\bD([0,T];A)$):
+Let us denote by $z^\ast\in A$ the endemic equilibrium, i.e., the point in $A$ such that $b(z^\ast)=0$ and $z^\ast_1>0$ (where $z^\ast_1$ denotes the first coordinate of $z^\ast$), which we assume to be unique.
+We now define the ``quasi--potential'' ($\bD_{T,A}$ stands for $\bD([0,T];A)$):

 For $z\in A$, we define the extinction time of the process $Z^N$ as

 We have the result (see Theorem 4.2.17 in \cite{brittonpardoux}) \begin{theorem} For any $\eta>0$ and $z\in A$,

 \end{theorem}